openaps/docs/docs/docs/Customize-Iterate/update-your-rig.md

 ## Step 2: Re-run oref0-setup

 Now that you've updated your `oref0` version, you will want to run the oref0-setup script (`cd && ~/src/oref0/bin/oref0-setup.sh`) again.
 See [this section](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#be-prepared-to-enter-the-following-information-into-oref0-setup) for a guide of what the setup script will be prompting you to enter.

+## Step 3: Remember to set your preferences!

+Reminder!
+You'll need to re-set your preferences in `preferences.json`.
+See [the preferences page](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html) to see what preferences might have changed or become available since your last update.

+ To edit any of your preferences, you can enter `edit-pref` (as a shortcut) or `cd ~/myopenaps && nano preferences.json`